-Our products are made of raw steel and are designed to rust.
+Our products are made of RAW STEEL and are designed to RUST.
 They do not have an applied finish or sealant - the grey color you see is the color of the natural layer on the steel, called millscale.
 This natural layer may be uneven in tone and consist of darker or lighter shades of grey.
-Over time, the raw steel will eventually develop an even, brown patina with natural weathering - please refer to the pictures above to see how a fully-rusted product will look.
+Over time, the raw steel will eventually develop an even, brown patina with natural weathering.
 The rate at which this rusting happens varies with climate, but as soon as the steel is exposed to the elements, it will begin to rust.
 The rust will not affect the performance of this product, as any hinges and locks are made of non-rusting material.
 If the rusted look is not what you want, please see the painting or sealing instructions below.

 Speeding up the rusting process: